danielraffel/pge-feed-in-rates/README.md

 - **Vintage Year**: The year you activated your solar system (NBT23, NBT24, etc.)
 - **Time of Day**, **Day Type**, and **Month**: Rates vary throughout the day, week, and year
-- **Rate Type**: Generation rates vs. Delivery rates
+- **Rate Type**: Generation rates, Delivery rates, and Total rates (sum of Generation + Delivery)

 ### Vintage Years and Rate Guarantees

-Per CPUC Resolution E-5301, each NBT vintage has specific guarantees:
+Per [CPUC Resolution E-5301](https://docs.cpuc.ca.gov/PublishedDocs/Published/G000/M521/K257/521257323.PDF), each NBT vintage has specific guarantees:

 - **NBT23, NBT24, NBT25, NBT26**: Guaranteed export rates for 9 years from Permission-To-Operate (PTO) date
-- **NBT00 (Floating Vintage)**: Only rates for 2025 and 2026 are actual effective rates
+- **NBT00 (Floating Vintage)**: Only rates for 2025 and 2026 are actual effective rates.

 Any rates beyond the guaranteed period are for illustrative purposes only and not actual effective SBP Export Rates.

-### Generation vs. Delivery Rates
+### Generation, Delivery, and Total Rates

-PG&E provides two types of feed-in rates:
+PG&E provides different types of feed-in rates:

 - **Generation Rates** (USCA-XXPG): Compensation for the energy you generate and export
 - **Delivery Rates** (USCA-PGXX): Account for the delivery component of exported energy

-For most home solar customers, generation rates are typically most relevant for calculating export compensation.
+- **Total Rates**: The sum of Generation and Delivery rates, representing complete compensation for bundled customers

+#### Which Rate to Use?

+- If you're a **bundled PG&E customer** (meaning you get **both** energy generation and delivery from PG&E), your total export compensation is:

+  {Total Export Credit} = {Generation Export Rate} + {Delivery Export Rate}

+  In this case, you should use the **Total Feed-in Rates** files.

+- However, if you buy your electricity from a **CCA or Direct Access provider**, PG&E only pays you the **Delivery Export Rate**, and your CCA/DA provider sets its own Generation Export Rate.

 ## JSON File Format